JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Analysis

 We produce continuum-subtracted recombination line images by first subtracting the line contribution from the corresponding continuum filter image and then subtracting the resulting line-free continuum image from the narrow-band data.
 We refer the reader to the Section 3.5 of \cite{ginsburg_jwst_2023} for the detailed explanation of the continuum-subtracted line image creation.

 We assume an extinction law from \cite{chiar_pixie_2006}\footnote{\texttt{CT06-MWGC} extinction curve in \texttt{dust\_extinction} package.} to compute the $A_V$ over the whole FOV.
 This extinction law is chosen as it is suitable for the Galactic center and covers all of the observed filters.
-Then, we visually inspect the \paa and \bra images to identify the minimum flux where the extended emission can be distinguished from the background 1/f noise: 1.5\Mjysr for \paa and 3\Mjysr for \bra.
-We create two maps using these emission thresholds as masks: the \paa -based map is constrained to regions that have emission in both lines, while the \bra -based map includes regions that do not have \paa emission present, but do have the \bra emission visible.
+Then, we visually inspect the \paa and \bra images to identify the minimum flux where the extended emission can be distinguished from the background 1/f noise: 1.5\Mjysr for \paa and 3\Mjysr for \bra. \rr{After convolving \paa image to the lower resolution of the \bra image, w}e create two maps using these emission thresholds as masks: the \paa -based map is constrained to regions that have emission in both lines, while the \bra -based map includes regions that do not have \paa emission present, but do have the \bra emission visible.
 The regions with only \bra emission are still useful as they set a lower limit on the extinction.

 The resulting images contain visual artifacts from the bright stars; the short- and medium-band filters have significantly different PSFs and thus the continuum-subtracted images contain characteristic spikes.
 The different size of the PSF prevents a proper subtraction of faint stars, as well, resulting in small, isolated groups of pixels with non-physical extinction values.
 We remove the diffraction artifacts and the isolated stars from the extinction maps by removing isolated groups of pixels via \texttt{remove\_small\_objects} from \texttt{scipy.morphology}.
 We set the minimum size at 30 and 250 pixels for \paa- and \bra-based maps respectively.
-In addition, 1/f noise in the shorter wavelength images results in faint horizontal striping in the resulting extinction map, primarily on the left side of the image.
+In addition, 1/f noise in the shorter wavelength images results in faint \rr{vertical} striping in the resulting extinction map, primarily on the \rr{lower} side of the image.

 The \bra-based extinction map is shown in Figure \ref{fig:extinction_bra}.
 The black contours enclose the regions where both \paa and \bra recombination lines are detected; any point outside the contours is only detected in \bra and thus is a lower limit on the extinction.
 In such cases, we still use the pixel values from the \paa map instead of a constant value to compute the lower limit on extinction.
 This choice results in a visually smoother map.
 This measurement will be discussed further in Section \ref{sec:extinction}.